zloirock/core-js/README.md

 #### Finished proposals[⬆](#index)

-Finished (stage 4) proposals already marked in `core-js` as stable ECMAScript, they are available in `core-js/stable` and `core-js/es` namespace, you can find then in related sections of this doc.
-However, even for finished proposals, `core-js` provide a way to include only features for a specific proposal like `core-js/proposals/proposal-name`.
+Finished (stage 4) proposals already marked in `core-js` as stable ECMAScript, they are available in `core-js/stable` and `core-js/es` namespace, you can find them in related sections of the README.
+However, even for finished proposals, `core-js` provides a way to include only features for a specific proposal like `core-js/proposals/proposal-name`.

 ##### [`globalThis`](https://github.com/tc39/proposal-global)[⬆](#index)
 ```js